Why It Works

 Hominy comes precooked in cans and sold dry; if dry, boil in ample water until tender, about 1 hour (though cooking time will depend on the size and type of hominy).

 If roasting sweet potatoes, preheat oven to 400°F (200°C).
 Drain sweet potatoes and transfer to medium bowl.
 Toss with just enough oil to coat and season with salt.
 Spread sweet potatoes on a rimmed baking sheet and roast, turning sweet potato pieces once or twice during cooking with a thin metal spatula, until lightly browned and tender, about 30 minutes.
 Set aside until ready to use.

 Make-Ahead and Storage

-The soup base can be refrigerated in an airtight container for up to 1 week; reheat before serving.
-The extra nut paste can be tightly wrapped and frozen for up to 3 months.
+The soup base can be refrigerated in an airtight container for up to one week; reheat before serving.
+The extra nut paste can be tightly wrapped and frozen for up to three months.

 |Nutrition Facts (per serving)|